Thor-TechSavy/account-ms/README.md

 ## Introduction

-This funds-transfer-ms is a one of the microservice which constitutes the Quick Transfer application.
+This account-ms is a one of the microservice which constitutes the Quick Transfer application.
 ![img_7.png](img_7.png)

 It is a spring Boot project thats implements/part of a comprehensive Funds Transfer system with